-- 1. Collective scientific assessment of the projects by the RPSC: on the basis of the opinions of at least two independent experts per project, according to the criteria described in Section VII.
-A list of projects will be submitted to the steering committee. - 2.
-Collective opinion of the steering committee on the projects selected by the RPSC, according to the criteria described in Section VII.
+- Collective scientific assessment of the projects by the scientific committee: on the basis of the opinions of at least two independent experts per project, according to the criteria described in Section VII.
+A list of projects will then be submitted to the steering committee. - 2.
+Collective opinion of the steering committee on the projects selected by the scientific committee, according to the criteria described in Section VII.
 This collective opinion also takes into account the available funds and priorities of sponsors.
 The steering committee can also give advice on appropriateness of requested funds with regard to the planned tasks.
 Under exceptional circumstances, it may recommend project modifications or even consolidation to incorporate several approaches or disciplines likely to improve the project's overall quality and relevance in relation to the programme's objectives. - 3.
-The final decision to support a project is made by the steering committee.
-The list of selected projects and the sponsor's identity is published at the end of the selection process on the ANSES website.
+The final decision to support a project is made by the funding entities.
+The list of selected projects and the sponsors' identities is published at the end of the selection process on the ANSES website.